vitaly-t/pg-promise/README.md

 ## Documentation

-[Learn by Example] is the quickest way to get started with this library, while the current document details most of the basic functionality this library provides.
+* [Learn by Example] - the quickest way to get started with this library

-If you are writing in TypeScript, see [\typescript](https://github.com/vitaly-t/pg-promise/tree/master/typescript).

-For the protocol see the [API Documentation], and for everything else - [Wiki pages](https://github.com/vitaly-t/pg-promise/wiki).
+* [API] - all the latest protocol documentation
+* [TypeScript](https://github.com/vitaly-t/pg-promise/tree/master/typescript) declarations for the library
+* [Wiki Pages](https://github.com/vitaly-t/pg-promise/wiki) - all the documentation references

 # Testing